 Is the federal minimum wage going up?

 There are no current plans to raise the federal minimum wage.

-But the idea of it is a popular one among organized labor and anti-poverty groups — they are pushing for $15 an hour as the new standard.
-A recent Pew Research Center survey of American voters found that support for a $15 minimum wage only slightly outweighed opposition of it (52 percent versus 46 percent).
+The idea of increasing the minimum wage is a popular one among organized labor and anti-poverty groups, who are pushing for $15 an hour as the new standard.
+A recent Pew Research Center survey of American voters found that support for a $15 minimum wage has increased to 67 percent, with 41 percent strongly in favor.

 What are some of the arguments supporting the federal minimum wage increase?

 - Minimum wage hasn’t kept up with inflation and many minimum wage workers (especially those with families of three or more people) are impoverished.